Scotland (European Parliament constituency)

 Scotland (Scotland, Alba [ˈal̪ˠapə]) was a constituency of the European Parliament created in 1999.
-It elected between eight and six MEPs using the D'Hondt method of party-list proportional representation every 5 years from 1999 until 2020, when the constituency was abolished after the United Kingdom left the European Union on 31 January 2020.
+It elected between eight and six MEPs using the D'Hondt method of party-list proportional representation every five years from 1999 until 2020.
+The constituency was abolished after the United Kingdom left the European Union on 31 January 2020.

 Boundaries

 The constituency's boundaries were the same as those of Scotland, one of the four countries of the United Kingdom.

 History

 The constituency was formed as a result of the European Parliamentary Elections Act 1999, replacing a number of single-member constituencies.
 These were Glasgow, Highlands and Islands, Lothians, Mid Scotland and Fife, North East Scotland, South of Scotland, Strathclyde East, and Strathclyde West.

 The number of MEPs returned by the constituency was eight in 1999, seven in 2004, and six in 2009, 2014 and 2019.

 After the result of the United Kingdom European Union membership referendum vote to leave the European Union in 2016, this constituency was abolished on 31 January 2020 following completion of the Article 50 withdrawal process.